 Several conditions can cause dizziness, from a drop in systolic blood pressure, to issues with your inner ear, to migraines, medication, vision issues, alcohol use, or even anxiety and stress.
 Treatment for dizziness or vertigo depends on the cause.

-Many people describe this feeling of dizziness after using cannabis as “greening out.”
-To learn about greening out, check out our article Disorientation From Weed or Greening Out.
+Many people describe this feeling of dizziness after using cannabis as “greening out,” although greening out involves some other elements.
+To learn about greening out, check out our article What Is Greening Out?

 Cannabis produces its effects through chemical compounds that bind to receptors in your body and brain.
 Researchers indicate that the endocannabinoid system (ECS) may play a role in modulating blood pressure.